opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 # Overview #

-SAI SAI P4 extension introduces a single new SAI object SAI_OBJECT_TYPE_P4EXT_ENTRY of object_type_oid.
-This object along with its attributes provides an abstraction of target specific configurable features otherwise not described in SAI via match action paradigm in a feature agnostic manner.In contrast to other SAI objects which are mapped 1:1 to an entity in the SAI Pipeline Networking Object Model, e.g., VLAN, Neighbor, Mirror etc.; SAI P4 Extensions introduces 1:N mapping between the SAI_OBJECT_TYPE_P4EXT_ENTRY object and niche features Feature1, Feature2, etc. This new paradigm enables the
+SAI P4 extension introduces a single new SAI object SAI_OBJECT_TYPE_P4EXT_ENTRY of object_type_oid.
+This object along with its attributes provides an abstraction of target specific configurable features otherwise not described in SAI via match action paradigm in a feature agnostic manner.
+In contrast to other SAI objects which are mapped 1:1 to an entity in the SAI Pipeline Networking Object Model, e.g., VLAN, Neighbor, Mirror etc.; SAI P4 Extensions introduces 1:N mapping between the SAI_OBJECT_TYPE_P4EXT_ENTRY object and niche features Feature1, Feature2, etc. This new paradigm enables the